JoaqSnow/joaqsnowceamls26.github.io/pages/about-my-project.md

 problem: |

   As Artificial Intelligence increases, a question rises; Can AI put compenents together to create firm structures?
-  The best and most fun way to dive deep is LEGOS!
+  The best and most fun way to dive deep into this research is LEGOS!
-  We need to go deeper in how we can program a robot to increase their object detection
+  How can I assemble one of my favorite lego sets without having to move from my spot?

 approach: |
  This project aims to develop edge AI applications that enable a robotic arm to autonomously